Am I Responsible for Debts Incurred by my Spouse if the Debt Isn’t in my Name?

 The debt and divorce attorneys of Jacobs Berger view each divorce and family case as an opportunity to help our clients build a foundation for their family’s future.
 When it comes to complex financial issues including the division of debt, dividing complex assets, dividing owned businesses, high net-worth divorce and more, our experienced legal team believes in aggressively pursuing financial security while keeping communication open and amicable during divorce proceedings.
 We have used this unique and effective approach to secure positive outcomes for clients across Morris County towns and all of Northern New Jersey.

-If you have questions or concerns about the division of debt in your divorce, please contact us online or through our Morristown offices by calling (973) 447-3943 today for a confidential and comprehensive case assessment with one of our qualified and experienced divorce attorneys.
+If you have questions or concerns about the division of debt in your divorce, please contact us online or through our Morristown offices by calling (973) 447-3943 today for a strategic planning session with one of our qualified and experienced divorce attorneys.